 Dietary fat (such as the kind you get from fish and olive oil) is essential for good health as they regulate cholesterol levels in your body while promoting healthy cell function.
 Monounsaturated, polyunsaturated and saturated fat all play a role in this aspect of good health.
 On the other hand, the additional fat you often find in fried food should be minimised as they are largely polyunsaturated fat derived from processed vegetable oils such as soybean and rapeseed.

-Due to their low threshold for oxidisation, over consumption of polyunsaturated fat can lead to inflammatory conditions and the formation of free radicals.
-Artificial trans fat are also a strict “no-no”.
+Due to their low threshold for oxidisation, overconsumption of polyunsaturated fat can lead to inflammatory conditions and the formation of free radicals.
+Artificial trans fat is also a strict “no-no”.
 Sugar should also be limited – while the natural sugars present in fruits and whole grains are healthy, the refined sort you get with cakes and snacks can affect your weight and lead to metabolic diseases if consumed in excess.

 Apart from eating foods from the above-mentioned food groups, there are three other healthy eating habits to maintain in order to keep your nutrition plan on point.